Get inside the mind of Michelangelo and discover the fascinating story behind the world's most iconic sculpture

 duration 1.5 hours

 In the world of Renaissance Florence, one man and one sculpture reign supreme.
-Join art historian Emily to unravel the fascinating story of Michelangelo’s sculpture of David, and find out why the artist’s most famous sculpture would fast become an icon of the Florentine Republic.
+Join art historian Angelo to unravel the fascinating story of Michelangelo’s sculpture of David, and find out why the artist’s most famous sculpture would fast become an icon of the Florentine Republic.
 On this immersive virtual tour we’ll be tracing Michelangelo’s early life from his humble origins in the Tuscan countryside to the rarefied surroundings of the Medici court, where the amazingly precocious sculptor set out on the road to becoming one of the greatest artists the world has ever known.
 At the heart of our tour is the towering figure of David: discover how Michelangelo transformed a defective block of marble into living stone, and learn how David has stood silent watch as protector of the city for over 500 years.
-Our virtual tour is the perfect introduction to the art of the Renaissance – join Emily today!
+Our virtual tour is the perfect introduction to the art of the Renaissance – join Angelo today!

 The world of travel might be on hold right now, but just because we're all staying at home to help the world overcome a common enemy doesn't mean we have to put our wanderlust on the back burner.
 Frustrated with not being able to get our travel fix, we decided to transform our award-winning tours into immersive virtual experiences, meaning you can still explore Italy’s spectacular archaeological sites and jaw-dropping museums from the comfort of your own home.